STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 )
 ~~~

-This function configure the executable target `<NAME>` for installation so that the installation directory is relocatable and distributable.
+This function configures the executable target `<NAME>` for installation so that the installation directory is relocatable and distributable.

 This function takes the following parameters:

 *Parameter name*                            | *Parameter description*
 --------------------------------------------|--------------------
-`<NAME>`                                    | The name of the *executable* target to configure and install
+`<NAME> applicationName`                    | The name of the *executable* target to configure and install
 `<USE_PLUGINS>`                             | If this option is given, the plugins installed into the Radium bundle at the installation time will be copied into the application bundle.
-`<RESOURCES> ResourceDir1 ResourceDir2 ...` | The optinal list of directories given here will be considered as application resources and installed into the application bundle.
+`<RESOURCES> ResourceDir1 ResourceDir2 ...` | Optional list of directories to be considered as application resources and installed into the application bundle.

-When installed into a directory `<prefix>`, the application bundle has the following structure on linux and windows or on MacOsX if the executable is not configured as a `MACOSX_BUNDLE`.
-In this case, the application is a standard `.app` MacOsX application:
+When installed into a directory `<prefix>`, the application bundle has the following structure on linux, windows or on MacOsX (if the executable is not configured as a `MACOSX_BUNDLE`):

 ```
 <prefix>/